Toby Bluth: Style

 Creating the moment that you think you saw ...
 How one remembers a film is often different from the actual film itself.

 In addition to his work on Disney films, Bluth created a large portfolio of erotic gay art, as well as commissioned illustrations for gay businesses and publications like The Advocate.

 Death

-He died on October 31, 2013 [Halloween] in Los Angeles, California following a stroke.
-He was survived by his older brother Don Bluth.
+He died on October 31, 2013, in Los Angeles, California, following a stroke.
+He was survived by his long time partner, Jack Griffith, and his older brother Don Bluth.